erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Status:** Completed – generalised queries, synthetic dataset, and insights available → View Full Project Details

-Confidentiality Note: All data, queries, and visualisations shown here are 100% synthetic.
-Real analysis was performed on a private production database.
+**Confidentiality Note**
+The SQL queries in this project closely reflect the logic and approach I used in the real analysis.
+Table names, column names, and all data have been generalised and replaced with synthetic examples to protect confidentiality.
+The original work was performed on a private production database.

 ### Project 3.
 Efficient Parts Delivery Routing for Car Assembly Lines
    - Description: Algorithm to optimise delivery routes for automotive parts, considering constraints like one-way paths, capacities, and just-in-time delivery based on takt time.